oauth-xx/oauth2/README.md

 | 2️⃣ | 1.4.x                | `1-4-stable`       | 2.5, 2.6, 2.7, 3.0, 3.1 | 2.1, 2.2, 2.3, 2.4     | 1.9, 2.0               |
 | 3️⃣ | older                | N/A                | Best of luck to you!    | Please upgrade!        |                        |

-NOTE: Once 2.0 is released, the 1.4 series will only receive critical bug and security updates.
+NOTE: The 1.4 series will only receive critical bug and security updates.
 See [SECURITY.md][🚎sec-pol]

 ## Usage Examples